robmcmullen/peppy/manual/concepts.rst

 Another unique aspect of peppy is the lengths to which it goes to identify a file.
-Because most text editors assume that the file that you're loading is a text file, they don't spend much time trying to figure out what type of file it is.
-They just look at the file extension and assume that it correctly corresponds with the text within it.
+Because most text editors assume that the file that you're loading is a text file, they don't spend much time trying to figure out what type of file it really is.
+They just look at the file extension and assume that it correctly identifies the text within it.

-Peppy doesn't just do that -- it also provides several hooks in the file loading process to examine the URL or the contents of the file to determine what type of file it is.
+Peppy does take into account the filename and extension when identifying a file, but it doesn't *just* do that -- it also provides several hooks in the file loading process to examine the URL or the contents of the file to determine what type of file it is.
 This set of heuristics allows peppy to correctly determine the major mode to use even if the file is incorrectly labeled, or in